-Mary Jane Kornacki, MS, interviews John B. Chessare, MD, MPH, President and Chief Executive Officer for Greater Baltimore Medical Center HealthCare, during the 2017 IHI National Forum.
+Mary Jane Kornacki, MS, interviews John B. Chessare, MD, MPH, President and Chief Executive Officer for Greater Baltimore Medical Center HealthCare, recorded live during the 2017 IHI National Forum.

 Mary Jane Kornacki: I’m here today at the IHI National Forum on Quality Improvement in Health Care, and I’m visiting with Dr. John Chessare, President and CEO for GBMC HealthCare System.
 Dr. Chessare, tell me a little bit about your leadership journey or an example of something that you’ve learned along the way.